We, the Diaspora

 that such loveliness once graced our lives.

 Grieve but do not be defined by our real and imagined foreignness.
-When we think about ourselves as part of the diaspora continuum, we are transcending our original roots and building new ones.
-Someone described metaphorically that perhaps, we are a tiny flower forming roots weighed down by piles of dead leaves brought by the previous season, burdened by the weight of resistance.
-But why limit oneself?
-What if each of us is a garden of our own and the new roots we are allowing to form are just one part of our multidimensionality as a complex human being, yet another addition to our ever-growing spectrum as a person.
+When we see ourselves as part of the diaspora continuum, we are transcending our original roots and building new ones.
+We are not only a tiny spring flower defiantly forming roots despite being weighed down by piles of dead leaves brought by the previous season, burdened by the weight of resistance.
+Each of us is a garden of our own and the new roots we are allowing to form are just one part of our multidimensionality as complex beings, yet another addition to our ever-growing spectrum as a person.

-Our sense of ancestral kinship and national identity may fade but only because they are replaced by the irreversible and sustained act of intertwining with different peoples who may not exactly look like us but feel like us, that our concern for politics and economics transcend the geography of our birth; that truly and not just giving lip-service, our ethics and principles of humanity and sovereignty apply to peoples other than our ethnicity.
-Ultimately, our sense of belonging becomes rooted in diversity and the overarching call for equity.
+Our sense of ancestral kinship and national identity may fade but only because they are replaced by the sustained act of intertwining with different peoples who may not exactly look like us but feel like us.
+That our concern for politics and economics move beyond the geography of our birth, that truly and not just by giving lip-service, our ethics, our humanity and our principles of sovereignty apply to peoples other than our ethnicity.
+Ultimately, our sense of belongingness becomes rooted in diversity and the overarching call for inclusivity.

-And so because of diaspora, we are not exposed to the danger of lives lived in closed circles in perpetuity lending to exclusivity.
-True enrichment comes from not developing an acute incapacity to grasp nuances and subtleties outside the similarity of faces and limiting experiences we choose to encounter.
+And so because of diaspora, we are not exposed to the danger of lives lived in closed circles in perpetuity that lends to exclusivity.
+True depth does not come from developing an acute incapacity to grasp the nuances and subtleties of lived experiences outside our own.
+Character evolves outside the confines of what we consider as comfortable.
+Enrichment is forged outside our similarities, in the intermingling of our differences, not in the toleration but in celebration of such differences, and in finding our shared humanity within.

-And so within the blanket of the diaspora in our own quiet individual rootlessness, in the tragedy of our isolation and collective nostalgia, in our vague yet palpable sense of loss and assimilation; here’s to us who’ve had to reinvent ourselves so many times that we’ve lost count, to us who’ve had to redefine the concept of home, family and belongingness.
-We, who weave our own narrative by piecing together our origins and our journeys, may we celebrate the uniqueness of our own story and its commonality with those from generations before us ― the same and the only human race in centuries-old diaspora.
+And so within the blanket of the diaspora in our own quiet individual rootlessness and collective nostalgia, in our vague yet palpable sense of loss and assimilation; here’s to us who have had to reinvent ourselves so many times that we lost count, to us who’ve had to redefine the concept of home, family and belongingness.
+We, who weave our own narrative by piecing together our origins and our journeys, may we celebrate the uniqueness of our own story and its commonality with those from generations before us ― the same human race in centuries-old diaspora.